jxxcarlson/elm-cell-grid/README.md

 ## Credits

-Many thanks to Folkert deVries for code optimizations and API improvements, including the new `CellGrid.Image` module which gives the fastest of the rendering options.
+Many thanks to Folkert de Vries for code optimizations and API improvements, including the new `CellGrid.Image` module which gives the fastest of the rendering options.